mistcommunity/mist-ce/docs/DEVELOPERS.md

 > [!TIP]
 > Although this works in Docker Desktop, it may be easier to set up a dedicated VM and remotely connect with VSCode or equivalent.
 That way the environment it always set up ready to go without conflicts.
 Or use a local Ubuntu development PC with Docker if you're a baller.

+> Target the vx.x.x-staging branch for pull requests, see [BRANCHES.md](./BRANCHES.md)

 <br>
 <span id="requirements"></span>